Ian Happ Player Props: Cubs vs. Padres

-Ian Happ -- 1-for-2 in his last game -- will be in action for the Chicago Cubs versus the San Diego Padres, with Blake Snell on the hill, on April 25 at 7:40 PM ET.
+Ian Happ -- batting .308 with five doubles, a home run, six walks and seven RBI in his past 10 games -- will be in action for the Chicago Cubs versus the San Diego Padres, with Michael Wacha on the mound, on April 26 at 7:40 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Dodgers.
+In his last game he had a hitless performance (0-for-3) against the Padres.

 Ian Happ Game Info & Props vs. the Padres